 INJECTION TOOL DESIGN

-Injection molding can be very complex, problems can be hard to spot without experience, Chinese manufacturer can help mitigate problems but unless you speak Chinese you can bet some of your instructions will be lost in translation.
+Injection molding can be very complex.
+In short, problems can be hard to spot without experience.
+Chinese manufacturers can help mitigate problems but unless you speak Chinese you can bet some of your instructions will be lost in translation.

 The smallest mis interpretations can lead to costly mistakes which is why its important your CAD designer is aware of all the constraints of injection molding and fully understand your design intent which is often lost on manufacturers as there disconnected from the design process.